jmcasals/SEBC-Challenge/SEBC-master/challenges/challenges.md

 * Create the Issue `Test HDFS`
 * Assign the issue to yourself and label it `started`
-* As user `zhou`, use `teragen` to generate a 65,536,000-record dataset into six files
+* As user `saturn`, use `teragen` to generate a 65,536,000-record dataset
+  * Write the output to 12 files
-    * Set the block size for this file to 64 MB
+  * Set the block size for this file to 32 MB
   * Set the mapper container size to 1 GiB
   * Name the target directory `tgen`
   * Use the `time` command to capture job duration
-* Put the following in the file `challenges/labs/4_teragen.md`
+* Put the following in `challenges/labs/4_teragen.md`
-    * The full `teragen` command and job output
+  * The full `teragen` command and output
   * The result of the `time` command
-    * The command and output of `hdfs dfs -ls /user/zhou/tgen`
+  * The command and output of `hdfs dfs -ls /user/saturn/tgen`
 * Push this work to your GitHub repo and label the Issue `review`
-* Assign the issue to both instructors
+* Assign the issue to the instructor

 ---
 <div style="page-break-after: always;"></div>